danielpqb/danielpqb/README.md

 * 🌎 I live in Rio de Janeiro, Brazil
 * 📧 You can contact me at [danielpqb@gmail.com](mailto:danielpqb@gmail.com)
-* 🧠 I'm learning Advanced Javascript and TypeScript programming languages
+* 🧠 I'm learning Docker and AWS
 * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives
 * 🪁 I love sports and my favorite are kitesurf and basketball